shakyav/openshift-intern-workshop/README.md

 ### Install OpenShift client tools

-Install via DNF
+Download the oc client binary: https://mirror.openshift.com/pub/openshift-v4/clients/ocp/4.2.7/

+Extract the client, for example:
 ```
-dnf install origin-clients
+tar -xvf openshift-client-linux-4.2.7.tar.gz
 ```

-or donwload from Github - https://github.com/openshift/origin/releases/tag/v3.11.0
+You can now move the client into your `$PATH`, for example:

+`mv oc /home/$USER/bin` (you may need to create the directory)

+or you can use the client with a relative path: `./oc`

+For the rest of the tutorial we will assume the `oc` client is in your path.

 ### Get code

-Fork this repository (https://github.com/vpavlin/openshift-intern-workshop/fork) and clone it to your machine
+Fork this repository (https://github.com/patrickdillon/openshift-intern-workshop/fork) and clone it to your machine

 ### Login to the OpenShift cluster

+We will use a 4.2 OpenShift cluster from the Red Hat Product Demo System for this workshop.

-You can either use your username and password
+You can either use your username and password:
 ```
 oc login https://<CLUSTER_URL>:8443 -u <USERNAME>
 ```

 or you can use authentication token.
-To get a token, go to OpenShift Console, login, click your username in the top right corner and click *Copy Login Command*.
+To get a token, go to OpenShift Console, login, click your username in the top right corner and click Copy Login Command.

 The whole command will be copied and you only need to paste it in the terminal and run it.

 ### Install Python ecosystem specific packaging tools